Quafadas/dedav4s/raw_docs/priorArt/philosophy.md

 So I don't claim the DSL is perfect.
 It's as good as the vega schema.
 Which is pretty good.
 It provides abstractions which you could use to get pretty close to typesafety, for your use case.

-## Conclusion
+## The Bad news
-Nothing about the DSL, saves you from having to learn vega...
+Nothing about the DSL or help getting at the examples, saves you from having to learn at least some of vega itself...

 ... but I think you will not regret learning a declarative paradigm.
 The 10 minutes spent learning this library (it's absurdly simple) are sunk cost.
 I believe you'll quickly earn those minutes back in lovely, publishable plots!